Chan-dre-yi/ideas-intelligence-AI-pipeline/README.md

 Pipeline:

 DATA COLLECTION
-1. Scrape ideas from a website through auto-pilot web-scraping (100s of pages) (initial approach)
+1. Scrape ideas from a website through auto-pilot web-scraping (100s of pages) (initial approach) (ideas_parser.py)
-2. OR use the backend database to collect ideas and its details (eventually)
+2. OR use the backend database to collect ideas and its details (eventually) (ideasPBI.csv)

 USE CASE 1:
 THEME BASED CLUSTERING of ideas using K means clustering,